RommelTJ/docker_and_kubernetes_notes/practical_guide/s13-managing-data-volumes-with-kubernetes/03_KubernetesVolumes.md

 Empty Dir creates a new empty directory and keeps directory alive as long as pod is alive.
 If pod is removed, volume is removed.
 If pod is created, new directory is created.

+## A Second Volume: The "hostPath" Type

+If you add a replica, things are not working again.
+The "hostPath" driver lets you set a path on the host machine, thus letting you share data between pods in the same machine.